abhishekabhi02079-web/Nxt-AI-Platform/README.md

 Robotics & Automation Engineering Student

-This project was developed as part of an internship/project portfolio to demonstrate full-stack web development, AI integration, API development, authentication, real-time communication, and cloud deployment.
+This project was developed as part of an project portfolio to demonstrate full-stack web development, AI integration, API development, authentication, real-time communication, and cloud deployment.

 ---